 “Crimson and Clover” Lyrics Meaning (Tommy James and the Shondells)

-Crimson and Clover Lyrics Meaning (Tommy James and the Shondells Song Explained)
+Crimson and Clover Song Meaning (Tommy James & the Shondells Lyrics Explained)

-“Crimson and Clover” by Tommy James and the Shondells was released in 1968 on the album Crimson & Clover.
-The song’s meaning has sparked debate for decades, with its dreamy lyrics and hypnotic melody suggesting themes of love, passion, and desire.
+“Crimson and Clover” by Tommy James and the Shondells is a 1968 pop song with themes of love, passion, and desire.
 The phrase “crimson and clover” itself sounds poetic and mysterious, leaving plenty of room for interpretation.

 Verse 1: A Love That’s Just Beginning